 PLEG are holding bi-monthly markets on Saturdays from the Vine Street Plaza, Prospect Road.
 This group are looking for persons to assist them with their markets e.g. meeting and greeting, information table (answering general enquiries from the public), and / or setting up and packing up and keeping the venue clean and tidy.
 Eco Markets will be held from 8am to 1pm on 10/10/2016, 25/02/2017, 29/04/2017, 24/06/2017, 26/08/2017, and 28/10/2017.
 If you are interested or require further information please do not hesitate to contact Kristina Barnett via email or phone 8269 3838.

 Prospect Blair Athol Lions Club

 Lion Clubs are an International service organisation serving the communities locally, nationally and internationally.
-They undertake various fundraising activities locally e.g. Prospect Fair, Christmas Carols, Bunnings BBQ, Multiple Birth Society events, Prospect Tourrific etc. They are looking for persons to assist with:-
+They undertake various fundraising activities locally e.g. Prospect Fair, Christmas Carols, Bunnings BBQ, Multiple Birth Society events, Prospect Tourrific etc.

 If you are interested and have some time to spare and would like to be a part of this organisation and / or their fundraising events please contact Roy Colaco via email or phone 0413 187 332.